Jo5629/jo5629-In_the_Fog/README.md

 ## WARNINGS

-- August 20th, 2024 - In the Fog is in feature freeze till further notice.
 - Bugs and crashes should be expected.
   - This is why using the latest commit from the repository in your world is not recommended.
 Please use the stable versions in the releases.
-- This mod is more focused towards singleplayer.
+- This mod is more singleplayer-focused and is mostly tested in singleplayer.
-  - Multiplayer is functional, but bugs not found in singleplayer testing might appear in multiplayer.
+  - Multiplayer is functional, but bugs not found in singleplayer testing may appear in multiplayer.
-- Parts of the mod are able to crash your game **AT RANDOM.**
+- ~~Parts of the mod are purposefully able to crash your game **AT RANDOM.**~~ (This has been disabled till further notice.)
-- Parts of the mod are also able to cause permanent damage to your world.
+- Parts of the mod are also able to cause damage to your world.

 ## HELP